Birdlife, wildlife and the outdoor life: glamping at Horton View Farm Camping & Bell Tents

 There's also lots of evidence of badger activity all around, and we've even picked one up on our doorbell-cam!

 If you love birds, wildlife and nature but you've not tried camping, or haven't been for a while, our fully furnished bell tents are the perfect introduction.
-Bell tents are the original glamping experience, with proper beds, comfy chairs and all that you need for the full immersed-in-nature experience.
+Bell tents offer the original glamping experience, with proper beds, comfy chairs and all that you need for the full immersed-in-nature experience.
 We've even got new flushing toilets and hot showers so there's no roughing-it here!

 Nothing beats waking up in a field and hearing birds, lambs and the sounds of the countryside.
 It's good for your body and your mind.
 Come and stay, switch off from the hubub and go home feeling energised and calm - and with a little more wildlife knowledge and a few more birds in your twitcher repertoire!